-Net Sales increased due to higher pricing and new product introductions driven by conversions to our fiber-based packaging solutions, partially offset by lower organic sales.
-Lower packaging volumes in beverage, cereal, frozen foods, dry foods and dairy were partially offset by higher packaging volumes in frozen pizza, foodservice and tissue.
+Net Sales increased due to higher pricing and new product introductions driven by conversions to our fiber-based packaging solutions and the acquisition of Bell Incorporated in September 2023, partially offset by lower organic sales.
+Lower packaging volumes in beverage, cereal, dry foods, frozen foods, and dairy were partially offset by higher packaging volumes in foodservice, frozen pizza and tissue.
 In beverage, packaging volumes decreased in big beer, craft beer, specialty beverages and soft drinks.

-Income from Operations increased due to higher pricing and cost savings from continuous improvement and other programs, partially offset by commodity inflation and other inflation (primarily labor and benefits) and higher levels of maintenance downtime.
-The commodity inflation was primarily due to higher prices for external board, chemicals, and factoring partially offset by secondary fiber, freight and energy.
+Income from Operations increased due to higher pricing and cost savings from continuous improvement and other programs, partially offset by commodity inflation and other inflation (primarily labor and benefits) and higher levels of maintenance and market downtime.
+The commodity inflation was primarily due to higher prices for external board, chemicals, and factoring partially offset by secondary fiber, energy, freight and wood.